 The Maturix In-situ solution provides Kruse Smith with an end-to-end tool for concrete strength monitoring.

 By using thermocouples that are cast directly in the structure and connected to a transmitter, the temperature inside the concrete is measured continuously.
 The data is sent wirelessly to the cloud platform.
 The software automatically calculates maturity and strength based on the history data and the concrete mix and the strength development process can be followed.
 The data is accessible from any device via the web portal or app and provides Kruse Smith with real-time insights into the actual curing status inside the structure in several positions for each cast.

 Thus, the Quality Team of Kruse Smith, always knows exactly how the concrete is curing and if they have to adjust the project management on-site according to data.
 With the smart solution, they have access to the data from anywhere using Maturix.
-Alarms and automatic documentation ensure the quality control and Marius Røksland from the Quality Team is convinced by the easiness to install and use the system:
+Alarms and automatic documentation ensure quality control and Marius Røksland from the Quality Team is convinced by the easiness to install and use the system:

-By using Maturix Kruse Smith improved their quality management by ensuring that the required strength has been reached with minimal effort in installing the Maturix transmitters and a user-friendly handling in the software.
+By using Maturix Kruse Smith improved their quality management by ensuring that the required strength has been reached with minimal effort in installing the Maturix transmitters and user-friendly handling in the software.
 The micromanagement of the largest infrastructure project in Norway is eased and insights into the real-time curing status enables a proactive approach.
 Automatic reports and the digital documentation required for this innovative project are another advantage, Kruse Smith gained from using Maturix.

 - Keeping the overview of real-time curing status

 - Optimizing workflows and micromanagement based on data